Nutrition Essentials For Mental Health: A Complete Guide To The Food-Mood Connection

 Nutrition Essentials for Mental Health offers the mental health clinician the principles and practices necessary to provide clients with nutritional counseling to improve mood and mental health.

 Get Your Copy of Nutrition Essentials For Mental Health

 - Why nutrition matters in mental health

 - The role of various nutrients in nourishing both the brain and the gut, the “second brain”

 - Typical nutritional culprits that underlie or exacerbate specific mental disorders

-- Assessment techniques for evaluating a client’s unique nutritional needs, and counseling methods for the challenging but rewarding process of nutritional change.
+- Assessment techniques for evaluating a client’s unique nutritional needs

-- Ideas for practical, affordable, and individualized diets, along with optimal cooking methods and recipes
+- Ideas for practical, affordable, and individualized diets

 - Nutritional strategies to help with withdrawal from drugs, alcohol and pharmaceuticals

 “If there is one book that I would recommend for mental health professionals to use when discussing dietary changes with their clients, this is it.
 It covers every conceivable aspect of the interaction between diet and mental health, and synthesizes all of the leading research into a highly readable text.”